srsandy/ElectronApp-videoInfo/README.md

     ```
      npm install
      ```
-  - To run the project in you CLI run command
+  - To run the project from your CLI run command
     ```
     npm run electron
     ```